-Community Wellbeing Community Outcomes Water Contribution Wastewater Contribution Stormwater Contribution Oranga Safe, supported and well-led community Safe, supported and well-led community A well-managed water supply results in a quality service for our community.
+Community Wellbeing Community Outcomes Water Contribution Wastewater Contribution Stormwater Contribution Safe supported A well-managed water supply results in a quality service for our community.
 Constant monitoring of water quality ensures a healthy standard is maintained.
 A well-managed wastewater disposal system ensures the safe hygiene of the community.
 Flooding is considered a health hazard, which an adequate stormwater system can alleviate.
-The provision made for comm the Level of S The provision made for communities to have a say in how their Three Waters are managed via the Level of Service and performance measure framework. Öhanga Economic Strong and prosperous economy Water is considered to be an integral part of being prosperous.
+Social standard is unities to have a say in how their Service and performance measur Ōhanga Economic Strong and prosperous economy Water is considered to be an integral part of being prosperous.
 Provision is made for the ability to create business growth around the disposal of waste.
 The stormwater infrastructure can support the economy by ensuring flooding has a minimal effect on business operations.
-Ahurea Cultural Valued and cherished culture Council continues to develop Three Waters management models in collaboration with local hapu/iwi taking into account cultural values.
-Taiao Environmental Protected and healthy environment Constant monitoring ensures the provision of the water supply takes environmental considerations into account.
+Ahurea Cultural Valued and cherished culture · · Three Waters management mod /iwi taking into account cultural v Taiao Environmental Protected and healthy environment Constant monitoring ensures the provision of the water supply takes environmental considerations into account.
 Recognition that wastewater can cause harm to the environment if not managed properly.
 Compliance with legislative requirements and involvement of key stakeholders ensure the environment is at the forefront of decisions involving stormwater.